ElFalch/lund-farm/README.md

 - The gallery page consists of a carousel of attractive images of the venue.

 - On the thanks page, which users a taken to when they submit the contact form, an image has been used to fill empty space and provide some brighter colours.

+## Page Elements

+### All Pages

+- Navbar: The Navbar provides links to the three main pages of the site and has the Lund Farm logo in its brand.
+The navbar links collapse down to a burger icon with a dropdown menu on smaller decies.

+- Footer: The Footer provides links to each of the venue's social media pages in the form of icons.

+### Home Page

+- A large image and small paragraph of text in the header draws the user in.
+A button at the bottom of this paragraph links to the contact page.

+- Bootstrap cards arranged in a responsive grid summarise the services the venue provides along with attractive images.

+### Gallery Page

+- A Bootstrap image carousel displays several images whilst removing the need to scroll between images.

+- A paragraph of text above the carousel explains how the carousel works to suers.

+## Contact Page

+- A Bootstrap form is used to collect user's email, name and message.

+- A submit button links to the thanks page.

+## Thanks Page

+- A paragraph thanking users for their submission and informing them that they will recieve a response as soon as possible at the top of the page.

+- A button linking back to the home page.

+- A large image filling the bottom of the page.

 ## Attributions